martinlangee/Bootstrap-Cookbook/README.md

 The pages is responsive: the menu automatically jumps to the top of the recipes when the window size is decreased.
 There is an issue with the menu in case of small screens: see [Known Bugs](#KnownBugs).

-On mouse hover over the large image the recipe titel is shown.
+On mouse hover over the large image the recipe titel is shown with an ease-in-out effect.

 All dynamic creation of HTML code is implemented in the 'script.js' file.
 See function comments there for details.